-- The appraised value - Any DOB identified
+- The appraised value

+- Any DOB identified

-- Any incentives the owner(s) have qualified for - Total purchase price
+- Any incentives the owner(s) have qualified for

+- Total purchase price

-The owner will have 15 days to review the offer and submit any questions or appeals to SCOR.
+The owner will have 30 days to review the offer and submit any questions or appeals to SCOR.
 Questions or appeal requests should be submitted via email to the project coordinator.
 SCOR will respond to questions within 3 business days of receipt.
-The owner will have 15 days from receipt of SCOR response to sign the Purchase Contract.
+The owner will have 30 days from receipt of SCOR response to sign the Purchase Contract.

 The real estate closing will be scheduled between 30 to 90 days after acceptance of the Offer to Purchase.
 In some instances, a homeowner may need an extension of time for the closing.
 Under this circumstance, the homeowner will work with the case manager for an extension, which may not exceed six months.
 If a period greater than six months is needed, a request will need to be submitted to the Mitigation Special Case Panel.
 Owners will be notified in writing of the Mitigation Special Case Panel decision.
+Scheduling closings between 30 to 90 days may be extended due to delay in obtaining a title insurance commitment or survey.